kurtdekker/datasacks/README.md

-The general flow pattern is that you put the DSButtonSetUIIntent.cs script on any UI button, and when pressed that will put the name of that button's GameObject into the DSM.UISack variable, unless you specify another Datasack.
+The general flow pattern is that you put the DSButtonSetUIIntent.cs script on any UI button, and when pressed that will put the name of that button's GameObject into the DSM.UserIntent variable, unless you specify another Datasack.

 Over in code you have a switch statement that operates on the